Marvel Cinematic Universe Watch Order - Updated

 Agents of SHIELD Season Four

-- Ghost Rider, Darkhold
+- Ghost Rider, Darkhold, Inhumans, HYDRA

 - The whole of this season, while divided into 3 distinct storyarcs, all follows into itself very quickly, with the whole season only taking about six weeks to resolve.
 Introduces the Darkhold which will reappear a few times.